nishiuramakoto/vismem/README.md

 2. Traces for munmap are not currently shown.
 3. Current Sheaf module only supports 1-dimensional space, leading to huge inefficiency.
-4. --quite switch may be needed
+4. --quite switch may be desired